-In order to offer the experience of place as a multidimensional, multi-sensory immersion, my installations use a wide range of media and interactive elements.
-Whether turning a handle to view a moving image or taking away a hand-printed card, I invite the audience to engage visually as well as haptically, allowing an opportunity for participation that calls for more sustained attention.
+Heather Green is an interdisciplinary visual artist, educator and Associate Professor of Book Arts and Printmaking at the Herberger Institute School of Art at Arizona State University.
+Her research examines more-than-human encounters in the intertidal and ecological narratives of abundance and loss on a small headland in the Gulf of California in Sonora, Mexico.
+Whether documenting the movements of the tide, interviewing ﬁshermen, collaborating with scientists, or combing the shoreline—she aims to evoke a nuanced exactitude of place, attuning to its more subtle reaches through a practice of walking and mapping.
+In order to offer the experience as a multidimensional, multi-sensory immersion, her installations use a wide range of media and interactive elements.
+Whether turning a handle to view a moving image or taking away a hand-printed card, she invites the audience to engage visually as well as haptically, allowing an opportunity for participation that calls for more sustained attention.